Spinningfields Art Commission 2019

 So often we hear people say of Spinningfields, ‘there was nothing there before’ but ours is not the first city centre community to thrive in this location.

 a place lived is a new artwork for Spinningfields by Cumbrian based artist Maddi Nicholson that seeks out the hidden history of the area and introduces us to characters from Manchester’s past.
-Taking the form of a series of cast iron enamelled sculptures that bring to life the stories of the residents of Grove Street, a dense terraced area that stood on the site, the work invites us to reflect on those who lived in and shaped Spinningfields from the 1800s.
+Taking the form of a series of cast iron enamelled sculptures that bring to life the stories of the residents of Grove Street, a dense terraced area that stood on the site, the work invites us to reflect on those who lived in and shaped Spinningfields in the 1800 - 1900s.

 This site is an opportunity to delve more deeply into the rich history of Spinningfields and its historic communities, as well as find information on Nicholson’s research and production process.